HerrNamenlos123/HerrNamenlos123/README.md

 <h2 align="left">Hello, folks! 👋</h2>

-My name is Florian Zachs, I am a hobbyist in robotics and software development and I like tinkering with all kinds of things :)
+My name is Florian, I am a hobbyist in robotics and software development and I like tinkering with all kinds of things :)

 <h2 align="left">Curriculum Vitae / Lebenslauf</h2>